stacks-network/docs/_browser/ids-introduction.md

 ### What is a key?

 IDs have keys.
-These key unlock your identity like opening a door to a private home.
-You should be keep your ID secret and in a safe place.
+These key unlock your identity like opening the door to a private home.
+You should keep your ID secret and in a safe place.
 When you create an ID, Blocktack creates the key for you.
 When you create an ID, Blockstack sends you an email with a recovery code you can use to view your key.

 * _secret recovery key_ which is a sequence of words `applied binge crisp pictorial fiery dancing agreeable frogs light finish ping apple`
-* _recovery code_ an encrypted string, for example `36mWivFdy0YPH2z31EflpQz/Y0UMrOrJ++lH=0EI7c3mop2JuRBm5W1P0BwXxSTazJsUjOAmC55rFUWINqDqGccLio0iwzGclAhaHGZQ5M52`
+* _recovery code_ an encrypted string, for example, `36mWivFdy0YPH2z31EflpQz/Y0UMrOrJ++lH=0EI7c3mop2JuRBm5W1P0BwXxSTazJsUjOAmC55rFUWINqDqGccLio0iwzGclAhaHGZQ5M52`

 You receive the recovery code only once.
 When you get this email, You should **View Secret Recovery Key** immediately and save to a secure location such as a